I design 0→1 products for complex workflows, from early strategy to shipped experience.

 Research & Insights

-I conducted moderated user interviews with real merchants — a first for ShipBob — and combined those findings with support ticket analysis and behavioral data.
-We knew these users had low business complexity, but little experience with logistics and very little time to spare.
+I conducted moderated user interviews with real merchants — a first for ShipBob — and layered those findings with support ticket analysis and behavioral data.
+The picture that emerged was consistent: Startup Stellas weren’t disengaged, they were lost.

-The onboarding tasklist included unnecessary steps, industry jargon, and was surrounded by distracting dashboard elements
+The onboarding checklist was cluttered with unnecessary steps, logistics jargon, and surrounded by a dashboard that pulled attention in every direction

 Pricing dashboard research